muratk5n/thirdwave/en/README.md

 Market competition my ass..
-Big pharma pushed for the inclusion of this clause in 2003 bcz they did **not** want the buyer (government) to negotiate, as they would in any trade (sure gov is a big buyer but can't there be big buyers in the market?).
+Big pharma pushed for the inclusion of this clause in 2003 bcz they did **not** want the buyer (government) to negotiate, as any buyer would in any trade (sure gov is a big buyer but can't there be big customers in the market?).
 IRA is amending that no?
 Negotiation ability can help people..

 "Medicare Part D [included] a “noninterference clause” that protects market competition and patient access by prohibiting the government